2025-05-12

 It had powered the previous version, so spinning up a fresh repo felt natural… until it didn’t.

 That’s when I tripped over Svelte—a framework that compiles your components away, shipping almost no runtime.
 Articles raved about its performance, and the syntax felt fun.
-I cloned a demo, ran npm run dev
+I cloned a demo, ran npm run dev, and the “aha!” moment landed: tiny bundle, snappy HMR, almost no boilerplate.
+I was sold.

 (Astro flirted with me briefly—zero-JS islands are very appealing—but SvelteKit’s roadmap and ecosystem felt steadier for what I needed.)